Find out how to register learners for vocational programmes using Edexcel Online and Electronic Data Interchange (EDI).

 Many programmes have a completion date at the end of one, two or three academic years.

-It's important to enter a planned completion date, as it's used to allocate an external verifier/external examiner and arrange verification or review of the programme’s assessment.
+It's important to enter a planned completion date, as it's used to allocate an standards verifier/external examiner and arrange verification or review of the programme’s assessment.

 For NVQ programmes, this date should be a reasonable estimate of when the assessment may be completed.